 Students are required to enroll in both of the following courses:

-Core Requirement - Integrations: Faith and Reason
+Core Requirement - Integrations: Ethics & Justice

 HOUSING AND MEALS

-LMU students will be housed in the student dormitories at Queen’s college.
+LMU students will be housed in the student dormitories at Queen’s College.
 The dorms are single occupancy with shared bathrooms.

 Students will have their meals at The Queen’s College dining hall.
-The program fee includes breakfast everyday, as well as a served dinner Sunday through Thursday.
+The program fee includes breakfast everyday, as well as a dinner Sunday through Thursday.

 - Students will take a day trip to London, one of the great cities of the world, and experience it's thriving multicultural environment.